-level : int

-The number of decomposition steps to perform.
+level [int] The number of decomposition steps to perform.

-start\level : int, optional

-The level at which the decomposition will start (default: 0)
+start\level [int, optional] The level at which the decomposition will start (default: 0)

-Axes over which to compute the SWT.
+axes [2-tuple of ints, optional] Axes over which to compute the SWT.
 Repeated elements are not allowed.